mongoose-airlines/binge/hook-instructions.md

 <br>

-### 29.  ** -**  Write the router / controller for deleting a tv show.
+### 31. Write the router / controller for deleting a tv show.
 Write the API call in tvshow-api.js to handle deleting a tv show by id.
-Write a handleDeleteTVShow function in App.js and pass it as props to `<TVShowList>`.
 ```js
 // routes/tvshows.js
 .